shader-slang/spec/types.md

 <dfn>Opaque</dfn> types are built-in types that (depending on the target platform) may not have a well-defined size or representation in memory.
 Similar languages may refer to these as "resource types" or "object types."

-The full list of opaque types supported by Slang can be found in the standard library reference, but important examples are:
+The full list of [=opaque=] types supported by Slang can be found in the standard library reference, but important examples are:

 * Texture types such as \code{Texture2D<T>}, \code{TextureCubeArray<T>}, and \code{RWTexture2DMS<T>}
 * Sampler state types: \code{SamplerState} and \code{SamplerComparisonState}